Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 Cottage cheese mashed potatoes topped with crispy panko crumbs topping in beige dish.

-Instructions if adding kale
+Instructions if Adding Kale

-1. Wash kale and remove harder stalks.
+1. Wash kale and remove the harder stalks.

-2. Cut kale leaves into 1 inch smaller pieces.
+2. Cut kale leaves into 1-inch pieces.

-3. Saute the kale with a bit of butter or olive oil until wilted.
+3. Sauté the kale with a bit of butter or olive oil until wilted.
 About 3-4 minutes.

 My grandmother is from Latvia, and cottage cheese was always in our fridge – we ate it with everything!
 If you are looking for other cottage cheese ideas, try these easy recipes: